bacontime/games-mirror/index.md

 ---
-title: Game Rules and Tools
+title: Home
 nav_order: 1
+nav_exclude: true
 ---

+# Game Rules and Tools

 [Pagat](https://www.pagat.com/) is great and all, but sometimes I don't need  a detailed history of the game, with fifteen different regional variants and a detailed explanation of the regionally-favored shuffling technique.